ryanrhymes/panns/README.md

 ## Evaluation

 Evaluation in this section is simply done by comparing against Annoy.
 Annoy is a C++ implementation of similar functionality as panns, it is used in Spotify recommender system.
 In the evaluation, we used a 5000 x 200 dataset, namely 5000 200-dimension feature vectors.
 For fair comparison, both Annoy and panns use 128 binary trees, and evaluation was done with two distance metrics (Euclidean and cosine).
-The following table summarizes the results.
+The following table summarizes the results. (data type?)

 |            | panns (Euclidean) | Annoy (Euclidean) | panns (cosine) | Annoy (cosine) |
 |:----------:|:-----------------:|:-----------------:|:--------------:|:--------------:|